KissshotBrunestud/CS6998_Final_Presentation/README.md

 ----------------------------------------------------------------------------
 #### dalle2-laion : this dir contains an implemented inference pipeline and the model pretrained on LAION dataset
 #### web-scraper-south-park-images : this dir download images from internet to form a small dataset we prepared to train on.
 (Reference : https://github.com/maria-ilie/web-scraper-south-park-images)
+#### data : this dir contains unprocess and processed image dataset of more than 2000 images from south-park (Reference URL: https://southpark.fandom.com/wiki/Portal:Characters)
+#### embedding-dataset-reordering : this dir contains the code from embedding-reordering (Reference : https://github.com/Veldrovive/embedding-dataset-reordering)
+#### DALLE2-pytorch : this dir contains training script and configuration tools for fine-tuning the model (Reference : https://github.com/lucidrains/DALLE2-pytorch)

 ## Example Commands
 ----------------------------------------------------------------------------